A child in a blue jacket picking berries alongside an adult from lush green berry plants on a sunny day.

 Phillips Farms

-Nancy L.: Your family may already enjoy Phillips Farms' produce at the city's Farmers Markets, now it's your turn the pick the berries.
+Nancy L. said: Your family may already enjoy Phillips Farms' produce at the city's Farmers Markets, now it's your turn the pick the berries.
 This family-run farm dates back to the mid-1800's and now spans more than 200 acres.
 Typical u pick selection of seasonal berries will include strawberries, blueberries, blackberries, and raspberries, as well as peaches and apples.

 Terhune Orchards

-Nancy L.: Terhune Orchards welcomes visitors year-round to its 200-acre farm and store.
+Nancy L. said: Terhune Orchards welcomes visitors year-round to its 200-acre farm and store.
 Families can enjoy picking strawberries, blueberries, cherries, and more during the growing season.
 There's a host of family-friendly farm activities.
 Kids can climb on the stationary tractors or ride the kid-size pedal tractors.
 The Farm Trail takes you on a half-mile walk around the grounds and is suitable for strollers.
 Stop by the barnyard to see the sheep, horses, chickens, and more.

 Alstede Farms

-Nancy L.: Strawberries, raspberries, and blueberries are just some of the pick your own options at Alstede Farms.
+Nancy L. said: Strawberries, raspberries, and blueberries are just some of the pick your own options at Alstede Farms.
 They offer u pick apples, pumpkins, peaches, and a huge variety of vegetables too.
 This farm hosts numerous family events and activities throughout the season where kids can enjoy pony rides, a bounce house, wagon train rides, and more.
 There's a popular petting zoo on site where your family can feed the animals.
 Pick your own admission to the farm includes some of these activities as well as credit applied to your purchase.

 Hallock's U-Pick Farm

-Nancy L.: With more than 250 acres, Hallock's is a family-run farm offering u-pick fruit and vegetable options all seasons but winter.
+Nancy L. said: With more than 250 acres, Hallock's is a family-run farm offering u-pick fruit and vegetable options all seasons but winter.
 Depending on the season, your family can embark on the ultimate scavenger hunt for fresh produce.
 You'll discover an assortment of nearly everything available at pick your own: strawberries, peas, cabbage, beans, beets, swiss chard, tomatoes, pickles, cucumber, squash, onions, okra, peppers, eggplant, cilantro, basil, dill, spinach, broccoli, potatoes, pumpkins, rutabagas

 and more.